Fair Isle (technique): Technique

 Traditionally, Fair Isle jumper construction involves knitting the body of the jumper completely in the round.
 Steeks (from the Scottish word meaning 'stitch', 'to close shut', and comprising several stitches) are worked across the armhole openings allowing the body to be completed in the round without interruption.
-Once the main body of the jumper is complete, the armhole steeks are cut open (sometimes these are secured before cutting).
+Once the main body of the jumper is complete, the armhole steeks are cut open.
+Steeks are secured to prevent unravelling of stitches, either before or after cutting.
 Stitches are then picked up around the armhole opening and the sleeve is knitted down toward the cuff in the round.

-Since the 1990s, the term "Fair Isle" has been applied very generally and loosely to any stranded colour knitting regardless of its relation to the knitting of Fair Isle or any of the other Shetland Islands.
+Since the 1990s, the term ‘Fair Isle’ has been applied very generally and loosely to any stranded colour knitting regardless of its relation to the knitting of Fair Isle or any of the other Shetland Islands.
 This, however, is inaccurate.

-“Many people use the term Fair Isle when they mean stranded knitting, and this is inaccurate.
+"Many people use the term Fair Isle when they mean stranded knitting, and this is inaccurate.
 Fair Isle is a very specific type of stranded knitting from Fair Isle, a tiny island in the north of Scotland and part of the Shetland Islands.
 In Fair Isle knitting, only 2 colors are used per round and yarn is carried for a limited number of stitches across the back of the work.
-Common motifs are “OXO” shapes, “peeries” or simplified geometric shapes inspired by nature.
-Although only two colors are worked together on any given round, designs often incorporate more colors, up to as many as 10 or more for some very complex Fair Isle designs.”
-Kate Gagnon Osborn, “Stranded: Colorwork Vs. Fair Isle Knitting.”
+Common motifs are OXO shapes, ‘peeries’ or simplified geometric shapes inspired by nature.
+Although only two colors are worked together on any given round, designs often incorporate more colors, up to as many as 10 for some very complex Fair Isle designs."